 My experiences and ongoing horticultural explorations inform every aspect of my work.
 Every day brings a catalogue of questions and horticultural queries and an ability to communicate well is essential.
 Those that have met me will know that I spend my days talking – and listening of course – to the Wide World that come through the impressive gates.

-The Nurseries are small, but carry an extensive range of seasonally changing perennials, shrubs, trees and fruit trees, a delicious collection of herbs, roses of course, wildflowers and alpines, tender beauties for spring and summer colour (the trademark Babylon Dahlias are just coming through in the Cutting Garden and we are awash with scented Pelargoniums just now) – a veritable treasure trove of plants for the home both indoors and out.
-Add a beautiful Garden Shop, antiques, vintage and artisan furniture and ‘lifestyle’ products plus a Teahouse and celebrated restaurant – and all of the events we host and are involved in – Frieze Art Fair, Wilderness – and the new store opening soon on Floral Street in Convent Garden.
+The Nurseries are small, but carry an extensive range of seasonally changing perennials, shrubs, trees and fruit trees, a delicious collection of herbs, roses of course, wildflowers and alpines, tender beauties for spring and summer colour (it’s Spring bulbs all the way at the moment, though we are planning the summer bulbs too and all of the joyous collections of plants that will furnish the benches in the months ahead) – a veritable treasure trove of plants for the home both indoors and out.
+Add a beautiful Garden Shop, antiques, vintage and artisan furniture and ‘lifestyle’ products plus a Teahouse and celebrated restaurant – and all of the events we host and are involved in – Frieze Art Fair, Wilderness – and the new store in Convent Garden.
 Well, it is a busy, beautiful place to while away my working week!
 Sorry, Advertorial over …

 I go by the title of Horticultural Team Leader and Plant Expert.
 The former I can allow of course but the latter is more of a process than a post.
 As long as I am curious about horticulture, gardening, gardens, plants, design, garden history and gardeners, there is hope for me.
-There are vast worlds of horticulture that are entirely alien to me at present but you keep learning.
+There are vast worlds of horticulture that are entirely, wonderfully alien to me at present but once the gardening bug has struck, it is a pleasure to keep learning.

 Contributing regularly to the workshops that form the curriculum of the School of Garden Inspiration at the nurseries – a diverse technical, practical and inspirational range of courses – allows me to pass along many of the skills and expertise I’ve gained and keep me at the top of my game.